-The roles of alternate transcripts and uORFs in regulating meiotic translation
+The roles of alternate transcripts and uORFs in regulating protein synthesis in meiosis and beyond

 The layered setup of our survey of meiotic gene expression allowed us to observe the interplay between transcriptional and translational control, providing a rich view of the integration of gene regulation that underlies the complex cellular remodeling and chromosome segregation associated with meiosis.
 We identified an interesting example of such regulation for the conserved DNA replication factor, Orc1.
 Orc1, a member of the six factor Origin Recognition Complex, is required for both mitotic and meiotic DNA replication.
 In meiosis, a longer transcript of ORC1 is seen in the cell after meiotic DNA replication is completed.
 This longer transcript allows only poor translation of Orc1 protein while subject to efficient translation of several uORFs in the leader.
 These uORFs appear to compete with the ORC1 ORF for translation capacity, and reduce the amount of this essential factor at a time that meiotic cells no longer require it.

-We identified ~100 other examples of such regulation, often of important genes in driving the meiotic program.
+We originally identified ~100 other examples of such regulation, often of important genes in driving the meiotic program.
 One particularly interesting example is the conserved kinetochore component, Ndc80, which is strongly translationally regulated in meiosis, though with very different kinetics than is seen for Orc1.
 Ndc80 translation is kept low early in meiosis through the presence of a longer transcript with competitive uORFs prior to the first round of meiotic chromosome segregation.
 When this regulation is disrupted, the meiotic pattern of chromosome segregation does not occur properly (Miller and Ünal et al., eLife, 2012).
 Elegant work by the Ünal and Van Werven labs showed that the mechanism of regulation responsible for setting Ndc80 protein levels involves regulated switching between two transcript isoforms with different transcription start sites (TSSes).
 Transcription from the upstream TSS produces a 5’ extended transcript isoform that is well translated for uORFs but not for the NDC80 ORF and whose production silences the downstream TSS in cis, through chromatin modifications (Chen and Tresenrider et al., eLife, 2017; Chia et al., eLife, 2017).
 This extended mRNA was named “LUTI” for long undecoded transcript isoform.